robzr/sver/README.md

 # sver
-Semver (Semantic Version) parsing & utility script/function library in pure bash
+Semantic Version (SemVer) parsing & utility script/function library in pure bash

 ## Overview
 **sver** is a self contained cli tool and function library implementing a